FUSIONFoundation/web3fsnpy/README.md

 #> sudo apt install python3 python3-pip

-#> sudo pip3 install web3fsnpy  (or pip3 install web3fsnpy --user if you want to install a local copy)
+#> sudo pip3 install web3fsnpy  (or pip3 install web3fsnpy --user if you want to install a username only copy)

 You can find some example python programs at https://github.com/FUSIONFoundation/web3fsnpy/tree/master/fusion_tests